musty-codified/ProphiusLimitedAssessment/README.md

 ```

 Please note when you build the container image and if mysql is running locally on your system, you will need to specify the network name and container name in the command
-and configure the application.properties to use the container name as the host name file to be able to connect to the database from within the container.
+and configure the application.properties to use the mySQL container name as the host name file to be able to connect to the database from within the container.

 ```
 docker run --network springboot-mysql-net --name springboot-mysql-container -p 8081:8081 spring-boot-social-api